ivorivetta/seastate/README.md

-# ocean_sdk
+# seastate

 ## Summary
-Facade of weather APIs for collecting ocean state by location and timeframe
+Facade of APIs for collecting sea state by location and timeframe

 **Notable features**
 - Time offset feature allows building of time coherent datasets, defaut is local timezone of measurement